Time for us evolve

 of the top decile of the model migrated organically

-Migrated to Digital Nectar by Aug 2020
+Migrated to new Nectar app by Nov 2020

 NPS increase during campaign period